shaneoston72/CV/README.md

 I am a recent graduate of one of the most discerning dev bootcamps in the world, backed by a 15-year client-facing career as a business analyst.
 I moved from a lucrative, “safe” career in California to realise a lifelong dream to live in the United Kingdom and to pursue a career in software development.

-I am well suited for agile development, pair programming, and test-driven development (TDD).
-I am professionally trained to immediately contribute to front-end and back-end development.
+I am professionally trained in agile development, pair programming, and test-driven development (TDD).
+I am well suited to immediately contribute to front-end and back-end development.
+I am proficient on object-oriented design and programming.
+Most importantly, I am confident in my ability to quickly learn any new technology.

 I am eager to leverage my application project management and design acumen while evolving my new development skills.
-The next step in my evolution is to join an innovative team of brilliant developers to which I can apply my new knowledge of web development.
+The next step in my evolution is to join an innovative team of brilliant developers to which I can apply my new knowledge of web development while learning all I can as quickly as I can.

 ### <a name="skills">Skills</a>
 ##### Application Design and Project Management